debiki/talkyard-prod-one/README.md

 1. If you want to & know what you're doing:
    - Comment out any swap from `/etc/fstab`, and run: `swapoff -a`.
-   - Mount `/var/` and `/var/opt/backups/(talkyard/)` on different disks (so the host OS or Talkyard won't stop working just because some disk gets full).
+   - Mount `/var/` and `/var/opt/backups/(talkyard/)` on their own disks (so the host OS and Talkyard won't stop working just because some disk gets full).
-   - Edit `scripts/create-volumes.sh`, e.g. the `talkyard-v1-uploads` line,
+   - Edit `/opt/talkyard-v1/scripts/create-volumes.sh`, e.g. the `talkyard-v1-uploads` line,
-      to store uploaded files elsewhere somehow.
+      to store uploaded files on their own disk, or (not implemented) S3 object storage.

 <!-- Script for CGE: